prusa3d/Prusa-Connect-SDK-Printer/README.rst

 Telemetry
 ---------
-Printer must send telemetry each second.
-While getting telemetry values can't be atomic, this must be do in another thread than Printer.loop.
+Printer must send telemetry to connect at least each second.
+Because obtaining telemetry values might not be atomic, this must be done in a different thread than `Printer.loop`.

 .. code:: python